kamu-data/kamu-cli/docs/first_steps.md

 $ kamu notebook -e MAPBOX_ACCESS_TOKEN
 ```

-> Note: Above we do one extra thing - we tell `kamu` to pass the [MapBox](https://www.mapbox.com/) access token from the `MAPBOX_ACCESS_TOKEN` environment variable I have on my machine into Jupyter.
-We'll make use of it later.
+> Note: Above we do one extra thing - we tell `kamu` to pass the [MapBox](https://www.mapbox.com/) access token from the `MAPBOX_ACCESS_TOKEN` environment variable I have on my machine into Jupyter - we'll make use of it later.
+If you don't have a MapBox token - simply run `kamu notebook`.

 Executing this should open your default browser with a Jupyter running in it.